sapienphp/sapien/docs/request/authorization.md

 > **Warning:**
 >
-> The _Authorization\Scheme_ objects **do not** indicate a user has been
+> The _Scheme_ objects **do not** indicate a user has been authenticated or
-> authenticated or authorized.
-They only carry the structured header values
+> authorized.
+They only carry the untrusted user inputs provided by the client.
-> provided by the client.
-Use them to perform your own authentication and
+> Use them to perform your own authentication and authorization logic.
-> authorization logic.

 ## Basic